hindutva/hindutva.github.io/main/social-cultivation/clan/theory/pros.md

 ### brAhmaNa regimentation
 - A brAhmaNa varNa fully dedicated to conserving Arya ideals is a great advantage to the memeplex- see vaidika-brAhmaNa-glue part of [this](../../ethnic-shifts/Arya-consolidation//).

+### Skill transmission and self-worth
+Via MT:

+> I posit that they realized a few important things: Handicrafts and specialist knowledge (e.g. sheep-rearing or farming) are hard to transmit.
+When people stop handicrafts and production they tend to go astray and are prone to janakopa.
+People who feel no self-worth tend towards counter-religion (probably the Iranian experience had taught them somethings).
+Crafts and labor provide a sense of self-worth.
+Higher religion is not for everyone.
+Thus, their system was one which privileged society over the individual for most part for in their times loss of social stability was literally extinction (Remember there was nothing romantic about predatory hunter-gatherers).

 ## Formalization of a natural phenomenon

 Amalgamation of tribes glued together by the Arya brAhmaNa-s.